 And when we champion the ability to forget who we truly are, we feel the nauseating awareness of having made it while lying to ourselves.
 Somewhere buried in our subconscious, we know we are on borrowed time, and that the ghost of our essential self will come calling, huge bill in hand.

 When we follow the hustle and noise, chasing what we think is our work and whom we should be, absolutely no one can hear or see us.
 All of our efforting falls into a cauldron of static, watery soup.
 How can the singular ingredient we (and only we) possess land on the palate of our market, exploding into flavor in the mouths of starving souls?

 Let’s choose to make our own mark(et) without apology.
 Become a category of one.

-When we step into our own River of Desire, we find the raw material for our creative voice and vision.
+When we manage our markets and mindsets and step into our own River of Desire, we find the raw material for our creative voice and vision.
 We follow the butterfly that we find to be especially beautiful and interesting and bring it to light.